-Plants are for sale in the small nursery area on all days when the garden is open.
+Plants are often for sale in the small nursery area alongside the car park paddock when the garden is open.
+Please ask on arrival.

 The garden is accessible to wheelchair users, but please note that the garden is on a south-facing slope and that many of the paths are grass.